Non Equilibrium Transitions in a Polymer Replication Ensemble

 We now distinguish three regions of the phase diagram which differ in the transduction of fuel energy into useful information.
 When $\Delta \mu_F < \Delta \mu_r - \ln \lp 1+ (m-1) e^{-a} \rp$, the fuel current vanishes in the large $L$ limit.
 This region is delimited by the tilted line (both dashed and solid) in \cref{fig:phase_diag}b.
 In this case, no fuel is consumed and no accurate copies are produced.
 The other two regions are located above this titled line, where the non-vanishing fuel current maintains the system in a non-equilibrium steady-state, and are delimited by the horizontal line in \cref{fig:phase_diag}b.
 If $\Delta \mu_F > \ln \lp m/ (1+(m-1)e^{-a}) \rp$, accurate copies dominate so fuel energy is efficiently converted into information, with $\langle J \rangle \sim L k_r \langle N_{x_a} \rangle$.
 If $\Delta \mu_F < \ln \lp m/ (1+(m-1)e^{-a}) \rp$, random copies dominate in the large $L$ limit.
 In this case, fuel is burnt but no useful information is transmitted.

 {\it Kinetic proofreading -} Fuel-driven error-correction mechanisms could increase copying accuracy by modifying the kinetics.
-For example, kinetic proofreading feeds on fuel energy to undo copy errors at the expense of slowing the replication process \cite{hopfield_kinetic_1974,bennett_dissipation-error_1979,depken_intermittent_2013}.
-In our description of template copying, assembly and disassembly kinetics depend on sequence but energy differences $\Delta \mu_r$ and $\Delta \mu_F$ do not.
-Hence fuel-driven error-correction mechanisms are in principle implicitly accounted for in our model.
+For example, kinetic proofreading feeds on fuel energy to undo copy errors at the expense of slowing the copy process \cite{hopfield_kinetic_1974,bennett_dissipation-error_1979,depken_intermittent_2013}.
+In our description of template copying, assembly and disassembly kinetics depend on sequence, but energy differences $\Delta \mu_r$ and $\Delta \mu_F$ do not.
+Hence fuel-driven error-correction mechanisms could be implicitly accounted for in our model.

-Within our framework, kinetic proofreading can be made explicit as follows.
-Increasing the specificity $a$ decreases both the error fraction $x_a$ of accurate copies and the templated assembly rates $k_j^+$.
-This increase of the specificity $a$ requires extra fuel energy $\mu_{P}=\rho \Delta \mu_F$, where $\rho$ denotes the relative cost of proofreading compared to replication.
-The specificity then becomes a function $a(\mu_P)$.
-We thus rewrite \cref{rct:copy} to explicitly account for kinetic proofreading: